-Van Hilst and Fernandez [Van Hilst and Fernandez 2010] analyze theories behind most used practices in process improvement, among them CMMI, Lean and Agile, extracting a set of patterns to approach the theories that support these methodologies, even if these theories are not well understood yet.
+Van Hilst and Fernandez [2010] analyze theories behind most used practices in process improvement, among them CMMI, Lean and Agile, extracting a set of patterns to approach the theories that support these methodologies, even if these theories are not well understood yet.
 The set is composed of five patterns (Have a Plan, Copy What Works or Better Practices, Remove Waste or Flow, Consider All Factors or System Thinking and Incorporating Feedback and Learning) and four anti-patterns (And a Miracle Occurs, Buy a Silver Bullet, All Problems are Nails, and Solutions must be General).
-Between these, we can highlight Remove Waste and Incorporate Feedback and Learning that are closed related to our Be Agile, Early Validations and Failure can be a good thing.
+Between these, we can highlight Remove Waste and Incorporate Feedback and Learning that are closed related to our Pratice Agility, Early Validations and Failure can be a good thing.

-The next two works have no close relationship to ours but they could have important lessons to software startups.
-Ernst [Ernst 2008] uses patterns approach to discuss the enterprise architecture problem (EA) that aim to align information technology area with business of a company.
+The next two works have no close relation with ours but they could have important lessons to software startups.
+Ernst [Ernst 2008] uses patterns approach to discuss the enterprise architecture problem (EA) that aim to align information technology area with company's business.
 This is very important for startups since both areas development are done simultaneously and, many times, they are still building a new market.
-Rikner and West [Rickner and West 2010] argue that developers are designers since "they design everything from user interface to program architectures to algorithms" and, besides that, receive little education on design discipline so, a set of patterns that represent designers way of thinking, called design thinking, is presented.
+Rikner and West [2010] argue that developers are designers since "they design everything from user interface to program architectures to algorithms" and, besides that, receive little education on design discipline so, a set of patterns that represent designers way of thinking, called design thinking, is presented.

-Finally, works on patterns whose target is startups.
-Hokkanen and Leppanen [Hokkanen and Leppanen 2015] proposes patterns to how to validate your hypothesis though user involvement.
+Finally, some works on patterns focus on startups.
+Hokkanen and Leppanen [2015] propose patterns that validate your hypothesis though user involvement.
 They should be used when doing Early Validations.
-Eloranta [Eloranta 2014] tackled the same problem that we are discussing, patterns for software startups.
+Eloranta [2014] tackled the same problem that we are discussing, patterns for software startups.
 Although on the same subject, patterns identified are different from our work.
 For the patterns he already identified, Develop only what is needed now is important when doing Early Validations.